kristian94/wasm-experiments/README.md

 # wasm-experiments

-project for comparing in-browser performance of JS and wasm (compiled from rust)
+project for comparing in-browser performance of JavaScript and wasm (compiled from Rust and Golang)

 ## 1. setup